molnarmark/onlytoday/README.md

 *The table values are based on 28 February, 2018*

 ### Don't murder me
-OnlyToday is one of my very first stack based interpreter, so go easy on me. :smile:
+OnlyToday is one of my very first stack based interpreters, so go easy on me. :smile:

 ### License
 OnlyToday is licensed under MIT.